govau/style-manual/content/accessibility-inclusivity/body.md

 <p class="componentheader__body abstract">
 It is a government requirement to make information and services accessible and inclusive for all Australians.
 <br/><br/>
-Learn how to design content so that everyone can use it.
+Learn how to create content so that everyone can use it.
 </p>

 <!-- ## Why create inclusive and accessible content?